ashcastelinocs124/BADM550-miniproject-2/README.md

 ## Author / License

-- Author: Generated from `code.sql` (repository: BADM550-miniproject-2)
+- Author: Ash Castelino, Barbara Chen, Brent Mueller, Alexandra Tirlea
 - License: Use as you see fit — add a license file if required for your project.

 ## Next steps / improvements